ePages-de/epages-docs/_posts/2016/2016-07-07-elastic-meetup.md

 ---
 layout: post
 title: "Elastic Meetup at ePages"
-date: "2016-07-07 07:16:17"
+date: "2016-07-11 07:16:17"
 categories: events
 authors: ["Christian K.", "Jens"]
 ---

 On the 30th of June the third [jenadevs](http://www.meetup.com/de-DE/jenadevs/) meetup took place at the ePages office in Jena.
-A video conference with our office in Hamburg was also established to give more people the option to attend even remotely.
+A video conference with our office in Hamburg was also established to give more people the option to attend remotely.

+{% image blog/blog-elastic-meetup-1.jpg 75% %}

 Approximately 30 participants were interested in the topic and showed up at 6 pm.
 After a short general introduction the presentations started: